DataFire/Integrations/integrations/generated/azure_datalake_analytics_catalog/README.md

   * parentId `string`: the parent object Id of the table fragment.
 The parent could be a table or table partition.
   * rowCount `integer`: the number of rows in the table fragment.
   * size `integer`: the data size of the table fragment in bytes.
+  * streamPath `string`: the relative path for the table fragment location.

 ### USqlTableFragmentList
 * USqlTableFragmentList `object`: A Data Lake Analytics catalog U-SQL table fragment item list.